containerbuildsystem/osbs-docs/docs/multiarch.rst

 from the log line.
 Since the asctime value contains a space between the date and time, the third field is for the platform.

-If the platform field does not start "platform:", then this is a log line from the orchestrator build which has (mistakenly) not been logged using the adapter.
+If the platform field does not start ``platform:``, then this is a log line from the orchestrator build which has (mistakenly) not been logged using the adapter.

-If the platform field matches "platform:-", then this is a log line from the orchestrator build.
+If the platform field matches ``platform:-``, then this is a log line from the orchestrator build.

-Otherwise, the platform name can be found by removing the "platform:" prefix.
+Otherwise, the platform name can be found by removing the ``platform:`` prefix.

 For orchestrator build logs, the line is returned as-is.